geekyclarkey/homeassistant/esppinout.md

-# Esp8266 & Esp32 pinout information
+# ESP8266 & ESP32 Pinout Information

-## Esp8266
+## ESP8266

 ### The ESP8266 12-E chip pinout.
 Use this diagram if you’re using an ESP8266 bare chip in your projects.
-* Note: not all GPIOs are accessible in all development boards, but each specific GPIO works in the same way regardless of the development board you’re using.
-If you’re just getting started with the ESP8266
+*Note: not all GPIOs are accessible in all development boards, but each specific GPIO works in the same way regardless of the development board you’re using.
+If you’re just getting started with the   ESP8266*
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/images/esp_pinout_images/ESP8266-ESP-12E-chip-pinout-gpio-pin.png" width="600px">

 ### ESP8266-01 Pinout